sid-am-ahd935/Aliahns/C++/libmatrix/library.md

 #### Calculate matrix to the power of +ve integer
  - `param` index Power of matrix
  - `return` matrix<type> The resulting matrix
- - `throws` Matrix::Exception same as errors of Matrix::multiply method
+ - `throws` Matrix::Exception Same as errors of Matrix::multiply method
 ```c++
 matrix<type> power(int index)
 ```